-This week I thought it would be good to go over the importance of attending writers conferences. *Taken from a series of articles on the CAN Marketing Blog
+This week I thought it would be good to go over the importance of attending writers conferences. *Taken from a series of articles on the CAN Marketing Blog.

 How important is it for you to attend writers conferences once you are published?
 And how many should you attend?
 With the high cost of attending conferences, how do you make the most of them?
 Should you spend all your time in workshops or try to network?
 Or teach a class?
 What about giving back by way of volunteering?
 Let's go over a few of these points now.